trilinos/Trilinos/packages/phalanx/src/design/README.txt

 The design directory contains some ideas and tests we should keep for informational purposes.

 The ViewOfView files show three different designs.
-The firsst two were too restrictive due to added template parameters for the inner view to force it to be unmanaged.
+The first two were too restrictive due to added template parameters for the inner view to force it to be unmanaged.
 If codes wanted to grab an inner view and pass through functions, then they needed to have an exact match on the